MarcL/js-unit-testing-examples/README.md

 ## Running the tests

 The code sets up a basic Express server with a few routes and some tests which cover testing the server setup.
-The middlewares have no tests as they're simply there for stubbing expectations in the `launch.test.js` tests.
 Run the test suite using npm:

 ```
 npm test